Optional Type¶

 Implementation

 - ✅ Implemented — Optional[T] is a struct-based tagged union in Sharpy.Core.
-Pattern matching with Some/None, the ? operator, and maybe expressions are all supported.
+Pattern matching with Some/None, the ? early-return operator, and maybe expressions are all supported.

 Implementation Details¶